 How Does Geisinger insurance Coverage Work for Substance Abuse Treatment?

 Substance abuse treatment will most likely require a preauthorization, a process by which your insurance provider deems a service, drug, or medical equipment medically necessary.
 However, a preauthorization is not a guarantee of coverage.

 If you receive substance abuse treatment, you are more than likely going to pay a co-pay, deductible, co-insurance, or a combination of the 3 for the services you receive.
 You can contact your insurance provider to obtain specifics on what your deductible, co-pay, and co-insurance amounts are.

 Geisinger covers substance abuse treatment and most major addictions.
 Types of addictions covered include:

-- Heroin and other opioids, such as prescription painkillers.
+- Heroin and other opioids.